abarichello/bfheroesFesl/README.md

 ## Configuration

-This is the nviroment (.env) config.
+This is the Enviroment(.env) config.
 Check `./config/config.go` for more details

 | String Name           | Default value        |
 |-----------------------|----------------------|